ISCS-ZJU/PyTorch-LLM-Support/README.md

 # PyTorch-LLM-Support
-Appling the asynchronous tensor swapping to PyTorch framework.
+Applying the asynchronous tensor swapping to PyTorch framework.